 So if you remember the photo above, you’ll see that I had room behind my bedroom door.
 And this free space was cluttered up with small furniture, woven baskets and such.
 So of course, was I in need of new storage space!
 One cupboard with closed doors looks so much better than all those smaller pieces cluttering about, right?

 I was on the lookout for that new piece of furniture for a long time.
 Two years ago (Jeez…can you believe how long it took me to tackle that project?!)
 I was gifted with a wonderful old little cabinet.
-Last year I started sanding and painting it but never finished.
-Why?
-I’ll share that story at another time.
+Click here if you are curious how the cabinet looks from the outside.

 Consider the following options: